 If you have itchy skin, try a soothing oatmeal bath.

-Blend one cup of oats in a food processor or blender Run a lukewarm bath (NOT hot).
+Blend one cup of oats in a food processor or blender.
+Run a lukewarm bath (NOT hot).
 Pour the oat into the warm water and stir.
-Soak in bath for 15 to 20 minutes and very gentle rub into skin.
+Soak in bath for 15 to 20 minutes and very gently rub into skin.

 Rinse with warm water and pat skin dry.
 While skin is still moist, apple a hypoallergenic moisturising cream.

 A quart of milk in a hot bath is a luxury as well as a skin toner.
 It’s a trick nearly as old as time.

 For a homemade scrub, mix ground oats and honey.
 Rub all over your face—especially your nose.
 The abrasive will remove dry, scaly skin while the honey seeps in as a moisturizer.
 Rinse completely off and pat dry, and your skin will be glowing and baby soft.
 Only use this remedy once a week.